In this article, Sonja Ankucic is challenged to do the ‘Get Shit Done Sunday’, a challenge that prepares you for the week.

-It all started in team meeting when a colleague ran up to me and showed me an article called ‘Get Shit Done Sunday’ and said – “you need to do this”.
+It all started in team meeting when a colleague ran up and showed me an article called ‘Get Shit Done Sunday’ and said – “you need to do this”.

 If you missed it, Getting Shit Done Sunday…A Guide to Preparing for Your Week Ahead was published in Generation Y by Ryan Gibson.
 You can read it here.

-Ryan’s tough love advice to Gen Y’s looking to make a positive change and advance their career is to use Sunday’s ‘properly’ and to start the week ahead with a bang.
-How I hear you ask?
+Ryan’s tough love advice is to use Sunday’s ‘properly’ and to start the week ahead with a bang.

-- Exercise – start your Sunday with a workout and feel great to you have started your exercise routine before the week has even ‘technically’ begun.
+Exercise – start your Sunday with a workout and as a result, feel great because you have started your exercise routine before the week has even ‘technically’ begun.

-- Research and scheduling – spend a dedicated hour reading and researching new ideas and thoughts to give you a fresh perspective on the week ahead.
+Research and scheduling – spend a dedicated hour reading, researching new ideas and thoughts to give you a fresh perspective on the week ahead.

 So how did I go on my first Get Shit Done Sunday?

-I don’t mean to brag, but I totally nailed all four parts of the formula.
-And because I like to do things a (little) better than most, I added a fifth component into the mix.
+I don’t mean to brag, but I totally nailed all four parts of the formula and because I like to do things a (little) better than most, I also added a fifth component into the mix.
 Here is the run down…

-Exercise – I started the day with a 5k walk with my husband and dog at the RSPCA Million Paws Walk.
+Exercise – The day started with a 5k walk with my husband and dog at the RSPCA Million Paws Walk.
 A great morning out in the fresh air and sun, with thousands of cute puppies and their dog nut owners (yes, I am a proud member of this tribe).

 Food prep – I boiled eggs, cut up carrot sticks, made vegan protein balls and even had a few soup lunches in the fridge ready to go.

 Research and scheduling – Between 6pm and 7pm, I sat on the couch and completely focussed on reading and researching.
-I devoured a heap of blog posts, booked in for a few talks and downloaded an innovation podcast series for my bus rides to work.
+Devoured a heap of blog posts, booked in for a few talks and downloaded an innovation podcast series for my bus rides to work.

 Health and wellbeing – A healthy dinner, no traditional Sunday night glass (or 2… or 3) of red wine.
 I was showered and properly in bed (i.e. not in bed scrolling through Instagram) by 9.30pm.

 So, has my work on Get Shit Done Sunday made a difference?
-Did it help me prepare for my week?
+Was I prepared for the week?